ers-transit/hackathon-2021-day0/README.md

 2. **This tutorial repository.** You can download everything you need by clicking the green *Code* button in the upper right corner of this window and selecting *Download ZIP*.
 (If you're new to GitHub, consider Christina Hedges' Day 1 GitHub tutorial tomorrow for a great introduction!)

 ## If you do not plan to attend Day 0 on zoom:
 If you plan to participate in the Guided Tutorials on Days 1, 2, and 3, there are some coding ingredients you will need.

+If you're using Python 3.6 or greater, you should be able to get pretty much everything by running `pip install git+https://github.com/ers-transit/ers-transit-tutorial-requirements.git --upgrade`.

-The `environment.yml` file in this repository defines an `ers-transit` conda environment with everything we expect to be needed for the Guided Tutorials.
-Please create this environment on your computer using `conda env create -f environment.yml` (more detailed instructions are available in the tutorial [notebook](hackathon-day0-tutorial.ipynb)).
+If that doesn't work, or if you want to follow our suggestion of working in a clean `conda` environment, the `environment.yml` file in this repository defines an `ers-transit` conda environment with everything we expect to be needed for the Guided Tutorials.
+You can create this environment on your computer using `conda env create -f environment.yml` (more detailed instructions are available in the tutorial [notebook](hackathon-day0-tutorial.ipynb)).

-If you're using Python 3.6 or greater, you should be able to get pretty much everything just by running `pip install git+https://github.com/ers-transit/ers-transit-tutorial-requirements.git --upgrade`.

 ## If you can't get Python working on your computer:
 You can still (mostly) run this notebook using Google Colaboratory.
+Simply click [this link](https://colab.research.google.com/github/ers-transit/hackathon-2021-day0/blob/main/hackathon-day0-tutorial-colab-version.ipynb) to open and run it with your google account.